2021 Chengdu Hunters season: Regular season

 The Hunters began their 2021 season on April 17 with a win over the Los Angeles Valiant 3–1 in the May Melee qualifiers.
 Chengdu finished the qualifiers with a 3–1 record and advanced to the regional knockouts.
 After defeating the Seoul Dynasty in the knockouts, the Hunters advanced to the interregional tournament bracket.
 The team's first match in the double-elimination tournament was against the Dallas Fuel; they lost the match, 1–3, sending them to the lower bracket.
 In the first round of the lower bracket, Chengdu lost to the Florida Mayhem, 1–3, eliminating them from the tournament.

 The Hunters performed poorly in the second tournament cycle, dropping in the regular season standings to fifth out of eighth place in the Eastern Division.
 Prior the beginning of the third midseason tournament qualifiers, the Summer Showdown, the Hunters sent damage player Liu "Kaneki" Nian back down to their academy team Team Chaser.
 In his replacement, Chengdu promoted damage player Zhong "TAROCOOK1E" Yunlong from Team Chaser.
 After the first week of the Summer Showdown qualifiers, tank player Luo "Elsa" Wenjie, who had been with the team since their inception, retired.
 The team advanced past the qualifiers and regional knockouts, giving them their second tournament appearance of the season.
 In the first round, on July 15, the Hunters defeated the Dallas Fuel, 3–1.
 After a loss to the Shanghai Dragons and win over the Dallas Fuel, again, the Hunters advanced to the tournament finals, where they again faced the Dragons.
 Despite winning the first map of the series, the Hunters lost the following four, losing the finals match 1–4.

 In the final midseason tournament cycle of the season, the Countdown Cup, the Hunters again advanced past the qualifiers and regional knockouts, securing their third tournament appearance.
 The team once again made it to the finals, for the second consecutive time, where they faced the Los Angeles Gladiators.
 After a seven-map series, the Hunters lost the match by a 3–4 scoreline.
 The team finished the regular season with 11 wins, 5 losses, 15 league points, and the third seed in the season playoffs.

-Damage player Huang "Leave" Xin won the was awarded a Role Star commendation and named season's Most Valuable Player.
+Damage player Huang "Leave" Xin was awarded a Role Star commendation and named season's Most Valuable Player.